10 top talent management software systems in 2026

 HRSoft

-HRSoft's software enables users to automate performance management, compensation, pay equity and total reward statements.
-The overall focus of the software is compensation -- including making it easier to allocate pay increases and examine pay equity -- and employee total rewards.
+HRSoft's application enables users to automate performance management, compensation, pay equity and total reward statements.
+The overall focus of the software is compensation -- including making it easier to allocate pay increases and examine pay equity -- along with employee total rewards.
+Newer AI features include employee salary change recommendations and data cleaning.

 Pros